maxxnino/Advent-Zig-2020/README.md

 # Advent-Zig-2020
-Learn Zig with Advent of code 2020
+I'm learning Zig with Advent of code 2020.